Estimated Animal Agriculture Nitrogen and Phosphorus from Manure

 Data source information

 Data were collected for the following animal types: cattle (milk cows, beef cows, steers, heifers, slaughtered cattle), hogs and pigs, chicken (broilers, layers, and pullets), turkeys, sheep, lambs, horses, and ponies.
 The numbers of animals were collected from the 2007 U.S. Department of Agriculture (USDA) Census, except for steers, heifers, and on-farm cattle slaughter, as the USDA Census no longer reports on these cattle categories.
 Inventory for these animals were estimated per Ruddy et al. 2006.
 Manure nitrogen and phosphorus production rates (kg/animal/day) for each animal type are also from Ruddy et al. 2006.
-Kilograms (kg) of nitrogen and phosphorus were converted to tons for this indicator.
+Farm land acreage is from the National Agricultural Statistics Service.
+The current definition of a farm, first used for the 1974 census, is any place from which $1,000 or more of agricultural products were produced and sold, or normally would have been sold, during the census year.
+Acreage designated as ‘‘land in farms’’ consists primarily of agricultural land used for crops, pasture, or grazing.
+Acres were converted to km2 for this indicator in order to be consistent with other indicators.

 What to consider when using these data